BrandonS8/project-2/readme.md

   ]
 })
 ```
 The house model stores the house name, residents, key, and picture.
-The key is hashed using [BCrypt](https://www.npmjs.com/package/bcrypt-nodejs) and the picture is randomly generated using [The Noun Project's API](http://api.thenounproject.com/).
+The key is hashed using [BCrypt](https://www.npmjs.com/package/bcrypt-nodejs) and the picture is randomly generated using [The Noun Project's API](http://api.thenounproject.com/) and [Lodash's](https://lodash.com/) sample method.
 ```javascript
 const HouseSchema = new mongoose.Schema({
   name: {